stefaniabemben/stefaniabemben/README.md

 ## **Hello, I'm Stefania 👋**
 I have a master's degree in law, speciality: Human Rights, which I gained at Nikolai Copernicus University in Toruń.
 Few months ago I decided to change my career path and become a Software Tester.
 I'm an inquisitive, creative person with strong attention to details. 🙋‍♀️
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches

 🎯 I invite you to my portfolio, which I created here, as a part of new challenge.
 You can find here my gained experience from personal studies, researches ans courses I took part in.

-- 🔭 I’m currently working on studying to ISTQB exam 🔓
+- I’m currently studying to ISTQB exam :notebook:
-- 💡 I’m currently learning JAVA language 🔧
+- I’m currently learning JAVA language :wrench:
-- 💬 Ask me about my exotic plants - it is my hobby 🌿
+- Ask me about my exotic plants - it is my hobby 🌿
-- 📫 How to reach me: stefaniabemben@gmail.com 📧
+- How to reach me: stefaniabemben@gmail.com :mailbox_closed:

 ## 🛠️ Tools and softwares that I use 🛠️